aksommerville/egg-202405/etc/doc/metadata-resource.md

 Egg ROMs are expected to contain a resource `1:0:1` describing the game for external tools.

 It's a packed set of Key=Value pairs, keys and values both limited to 255 bytes.
+Keys are expected to be unique.
+Decoder behavior is undefined if a key is repeated.

 ```
   u8 key length